Normalizations and misspecification in skill formation models: Proofs

 and

 Since $\mu_{\theta,0,1} = 0$ and the right hand side is strictly monotone in $\mu_{\theta,1,1}$, we can identify $\mu_{\theta,1,1}$ and then recursively $\mu_{\theta,t,1}$ for all $t$.
-Once the coefficients in the measurement error equation are identified for one of the measures, the second part of Theorem \ref{th:identparams_ces} implies that all other parameters are identified as well.
+Once the parameters in equation (\ref{eq:measurement_eq_ces}) are identified for $m=1$, the second part of Theorem \ref{th:identparams_ces} implies that all other parameters are identified as well.